 Gifts and Grants Receivable reflects the balance due on grant commitments, some of which are restricted for specific program purposes and/or time-restricted.
 The portion of grants receivable which is scheduled for payment in the coming fiscal year is classified as current, while commitments that exceed one year are classified as non-current.
-As of June 30, 2019, the non-current portion of grants receivable represents the third installment of a multi-year grant commitment that is due in FY 2021, and there were no non-current grants receivable as of June 30, 2020.
+As of June 30, 2021, the non-current portion of grants receivable represents the final installment of a multi-year grant commitment that is due in FY 2023, and there were no non-current grants receivable as of June 30, 2020.
 Management considers these grant commitments to be fully collectible and therefore, has not established a reserve for uncollectible grants.
-If grants become uncollectible, a reserve will be established at that time.
 For the years presented, Casa Myrna did not report any losses on unpaid grant commitments.